exercism/v3/languages/elixir/exercises/concept/list-comprehensions/.docs/after.md

 # => [:a, :a, :a]
 ```

-Pattern matching can occur in the comprehension, either on the left side of the `<-` or their own line.
+Pattern matching can occur in the comprehension, either on the left side of the `<-` or on their own line.

 ```elixir
 for {atom, str} <- [a: "string"], do: str